mobify/chai-custom-assertions/README.md

 ## New Assertion Methods

 The plugin extends Chai by adding the following methods.
 Feel free to use either the `assert` or `expect` styles.
+They work with any of the chains listed in the [Chai API documentation](http://chaijs.com/api/bdd/).

 (Note: since Chai's API supports only the `expect` style, we implemented these methods for the `expect` style first and then the `assert` style as a wrapper)

 ### Elements

-All of these commands can take an optional `msg` parameter to output a custom error message on test failure.
+All of these assertions can take an optional `msg` parameter to output a custom error message on test failure.

-[] syntax denotes an optional parameter.
+[ ] syntax denotes an optional parameter.

 `elements([msg])`